umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/index.md

 ### Working With Content

-To have the best experience while creating content it is highly recommendable to have a look at this article [Working With Content](Work-With-content/index.md).
+To have the best experience while creating content it is highly recommendable to have a look at the [Working With Content](Work-With-content/index.md) article.

 ### Working With Widgets